ZelongZeng/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Zelong ZENG is currently a PhD student at the Department of Information and Communication Engineering, Graduate School of Information Science and Technology, the University of Tokyo, Tokyo, Japan.
+Zelong ZENG is currently a Ph.D student at the Department of Information and Communication Engineering, Graduate School of Information Science and Technology, the University of Tokyo, Tokyo, Japan.
 He receive the B.E. degree from Shandong University in 2016, and the M.E degrees from the University of Tokyo in 2020.